When to start with the Design and Development process?

 This article guides you through the first steps of D&D. Let me know your comments, and you can always re-read the article on our webpage.

-Al steps and phases below should be documented (Good Documentation Practice), reviewed and signed like any other QMS document.
-The design plan (= an input) defines if certain stages or reviews need to be finished and approved before continuing to the next step.
-An obvious one is that the design verification should be completed and reviewed before moving on to design validation.
+Al steps and phases below should be documented, reviewed and signed like any other QMS document.
+The D&D plan (= an input) defines if certain stages or reviews need to be finished and approved before continuing to the next step.
+An obvious one is that the D&D verification should be completed and reviewed before moving on to D&D validation.

 The first term we need to discuss is User Needs.
-Users can be (but not limited to) the patient, the surgeon or nurse, therapist or combinations thereof.
-The user needs to describe what they would want off the product.
-Biocompatibility capture the user needs.
-The user needs are formalised in the user requirements.
-User requirements are defined by interviewing the users are required.
-The User Requirements should consider (but not limited to) the following topics:
+Users can be (but are not limited to) the patient, surgeon, nurse, therapist or combinations thereof.
+The user needs to describe what they would want from the product.
+The information can be collected by interviewing, for instance, several users.
+Do record these interviews in meeting minutes, including the date of the interview.

-Be aware that you must write down the user requirements from the user point of view.
-These are not technical requirements.
-User interviews are therefore vital.
+Be aware that you must write down the user requirements from the user’s point of view.
+User requirements are not the same as technical requirements, so use the words the users understand.
 The user requirements are translated into technical requirements as INPUT.

-Defining the design inputs is a task and cannot be done in a few hours.
-Make sure that your design inputs are clear, objective and stated in a way that allows you to prove them.
-Keep verification of the design inputs in mind when defining them.
+Defining the D&D inputs is an essential and strenuous task.
+Make sure your D&D inputs are clearly defined, objective and stated in a way that allows you to prove them.
+Keep verification of the D&D inputs in mind when describing them.